This page provides a comprehensive narrative of my career to date.

 - Coordinating implementation of solutions with resellers, including Ericsson and Huawei’s complex and extensive core network rollout and upgrades

-The next section covers the contracts that I took on as an independent management consultant.
+The next section covers the contracts that I took on as an independent data consultant.

 Some general observations about the role: